 It’s Okay to Quit a Book

-There’s a persistent myth that “real readers finish every book they start.”
+There’s a persistent myth that real readers finish every book they start.

-Maybe you picked up an epic fantasy when your brain really wanted a rom-com.
-That doesn’t mean the book is bad, it just means the vibe wasn’t right.
+Sometimes the problem isn’t even the book.
+It’s timing.
+Maybe you picked up a dense epic fantasy when your brain wanted a rom-com with low emotional overhead.
+That doesn’t mean the book is bad.
+It just means it’s not the book for you right now.

 Signs It’s Time to DNF